Note 1

 The business of the Company is to carry on the business in India or across the world of Information Technology (IT) related Consultancy, Software Development, implementation, providing Services for support and maintenance, trade in Computers and its peripherals, computer stationery ad all connected parts for providing IT Services, act as commission agents.
 To carry on the business of providing outsourcing services for all processes, sub-Processes, transactions, activities and all other work performed by business including IT enabled processes / sub processes, to collect data, voice or video and processing, call centre services including In-bound and Out-bound calling services of all kinds, technical support, managed data centre, managed technical centre, training centre, web support back office, business or financial analysis, scientific analysis, research work and analysis, storage, disaster recovery, accounting, pay roll, inventory management, customer relationship management, enterprises resources planning and to develop software, provide consultancy, software solution and services that are normally offered by the outsourcing business and information technology services providers, the software development houses and application services providers.

-During the financial year 2023-24, the Company got converted to a Limited Company and was listed on the Bombay Stock Exchange (SME Platform) in July 2023.
+During the financial year 2023-24, the Company got listed on the Bombay Stock Exchange (SME Platform) in July, 2023.

-The financial statements have been prepared in accordance with accounting principles generally accepted in India (GAAP) under historical cost convention on an accrual basis and GAAP includes accounting standard specified under Section 133 of the Companies Act, 2013 (the Act) read with the Companies (Accounting Standards) Rules, 2021 (as amended) except otherwise mentioned elsewhere in the financial statements.
+The Financial Statements have been prepared in accordance with accounting principles generally accepted in India (GAAP) under historical cost convention on an accrual basis and GAAP includes accounting standard specified under Section 133 of the Companies Act, 2013 (the Act) read with the Companies (Accounting Standards) Rules, 2021 (as amended) and presentation requirements of Division I of Schedule III to the Companies Act, 2013, except otherwise mentioned elsewhere in the Financial Statements.

 2.2.
 Use of Estimates